 You may not realize it, but there are many reasons why you might require a site visitor to make a payment before submitting a form on your website that includes a file upload:

 - If you make money online by requiring site visitors to register on your website, pay for access to your content, and upload a profile picture to add to their account

 - You allow site visitors to submit change requests mid-project, need them to upload an image of their request, whether it be an image of the upgraded product or new design plans, and require a deposit to continue contracted work

-- If people want to sign up for football league, baseball league, or old school summer camp on your website, and you require proof of age documents and a deposit to hold their spot
+- If people want to sign up for a football league, a baseball league, or a school summer camp on your website, and you require proof of age documents and a deposit to hold their spot

 - If college applicants need to pay their application fees and upload documents regarding finances, transcripts, and more